 And when you finally come home to visit for the first time in a long time you learn that this YOU is made of love.

-In there has never been any self-doubt, criticism, insecurity or depression.
+There has never been any self-doubt, criticism, insecurity, or depression.

-YOU are the space where all this have taken place within.
+YOU are the space where all this has taken place.

 When you get to know this YOU some more, and you ask it to shine through you more and more then there will naturally be self-love.
 More than the old idea of you could ever imagine.